-In Fall of 1999, PDS founder, Schon A Gross created a bandaging solution that had challenged veterinarians and owners alike, coverage and protection of dog's elbows, that was effective, comfortable and well tolerated by dogs.
-The initial design and subsequent redesigns has been used to treat tens of thousands of dogs and even some other species for hygroma, decubital ulcers, arthritis, elbow displaysia and post surgical coverage.
+In Fall of 1999, PDS founder, Schon A Gross created a bandaging solution that had challenged veterinarians and owners alike, coverage and protection of dog's elbows that became known as DogLeggs, it was effective, comfortable and well tolerated by dogs.
+The initial design and subsequent redesigns have been used to treat tens of thousands of dogs and even some other species for hygroma, decubital ulcers, arthritis, elbow displaysia and post surgical coverage.

-The initial success of that elbow coverage product lead to design and production of successful standard bandaging for the hock, tarsus, torso and head.
-In addition, Schon has designed and produced hundreds of custom bandaging solutions for dogs, cats, rabbits, llama, horses, goats, pigs, a ferret, a moose (really), several deer and more.
+The initial success of that original elbow coverage product (originally known as DogLeggs and then Standard Length Adjustable DogLeggs) lead to design and production of successful bandaging for the hock, tarsus, torso and head.
+In addition, Schon has designed and produced thousands of custom bandaging solutions since that time for dogs, cats, rabbits, llama, horses, goats, pigs and hogs, a ferret, a moose (really), several deer and more.

 A NEW PRODUCT DESIGN IS U.S. PATENT PENDING!!!